HACCP Pest Control Solutions Adelaide

 Rodents are controlled on a routine Monthly basis around the external of HACCP sites with approved rodenticide baits fixed in tamper resistant stations while mechanical traps and non toxic monitors are used in sensitive areas such food production areas, remote monitoring with the Ecobox allows us to increase our efforts in areas where activity is detected.

-Crawling insects are controlled around the external of HACCP sites with approved residual insecticides applied via our state of the art FlowZone sprayers while glue trap stations and non toxic monitors are used in sensitive areas such food production areas, remote monitoring with the Ecobox allows us to increase our efforts in areas where crawling insect activity is detected.
+Crawling insects are controlled around the external of HACCP sites with approved residual insecticides applied via our state-of-the-art FlowZone sprayers, while glue trap stations and non-toxic monitors are used in sensitive areas such as food production areas.
+Remote monitoring with the Ecobox allows us to increase our efforts in areas where crawling insect activity is detected.

 Stored food insect control on HACCP sites both a proactive and reactive strategy, to ensure your premise remains free of infestations while complying with your third party HACCP audits.